jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 - can move from destination of immediately preceeding vector instruction
 - can't be overlpped with preceeding vector load/store (unlike "proper" moves)
 - can't use odd `d` registers if overlapping with previous vector insn
+- theoretically should be a B group but overlaps with A as well (unlike "proper" move)

 (there might be some anomalies still)

 ```
 	mov.n r10, r10
-	veor q1, q1, q2 // can't be vector load in this cycle
+	veor q0, q1, q2 // can't be vector load in this cycle

 	vmov.64 r0,r1, d0 // can't use odd d reg
 	mov.n r11, r11